jgkamat/buzzmobile/README.md

 directories that match the source files, that is tests for the `buzzmobile/process/gps_mapper` node should go in `buzzmobile/tests/unit/process/test_gps_mapper.py`.
-Integration and simulation tests should go in the `integration` and `simulation` test subdirectories respectively.
+Integration and simulation tests should go in the `buzzmobile/tests/integration` and `buzzmobile/tests/simulation` test subdirectories respectively.